Published on 31-May-2012

 "We helped another client save more than USD400 million in four years and we expect, in the next year, the savings to exceed a half-billion dollars." - Jonjie Sena, Senior Director, Product Management, TEOCO

-PureData System for Analytics (powered by Netezza technology), PureSystems, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Computing
+PureData System for Analytics (powered by Netezza technology), PureSystems, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Smarter Computing

 To accurately identify the real cost savings within any network, operators need a 360-degree view of their network-to-bill lifecycle with several months of usage history at their fingertips.
 Gaining this view requires processing and analyzing a staggering amount of data, which according to TEOCO, would not be possible in a traditional data warehousing environment.
 TEOCO’s assurance and analytics solutions, powered by the IBM Netezza data warehouse appliance, helps CSPs see cost issues that are typically not visible and generate savings often over USD100 million.